 To understand the educational approach of department stores is also to understand the social consequences and contradictions within them.
 This section reviews research on popular education and the aesthetic movement in the United States, thereby placing the department store in an educational context with schooling and museums.
 The trope of the "drama of shopping" pulls together the entities of a department store as a form of education.
 Shoppers acted out shopping rituals and examples of what they could learn from the material culture of retail merchandising.

 Historians of the broader field of education have defined education as the transmission of "culture across generations."
-In the early 20th century, education in the United States extended beyond schooling across a configuration of museums, libraries, the mass media, and popular culture.
+In the early 20th century, education in the United States extended beyond schooling, and knowledge was gained through museums, libraries, the media, and popular culture.
 We know that drawing, book arts, and various crafts were taught in the elementary grades in Chicago Public Schools.
-As mentioned earlier, in Chicago's public high schools before World War I, students were tracked to either vocational or professional or college-prep programs, fencing out many from learning cultural knowledge that, they believed, would lead to social advancement.
+As mentioned earlier, in Chicago's public high schools before World War I, students were tracked to either vocational or professional or college-prep programs, fencing out many from learning cultural knowledge that they believed would lead to social advancement.

-Behind all the palatial architecture of Field's store was a social scientific framework that pervaded education and most human services in the entire city, a system of scientific management that sorted individuals from disparate ethnic and racial groups into social classes.
-Class divisions, however, were troubling because the differentiation broke along gender, ethnic, and racial lines and created systems of social closure by monopoly and exclusion.
+Behind Field's store's palatial architecture was a social science that pervaded education and most human services in the entire city, a system of scientific management that sorted individuals from disparate ethnic and racial groups into social classes.
+Class divisions were troubling because the differentiation broke along gender, ethnic, and racial lines and created systems of social closure by monopoly and exclusion.
 Considerations of gender, ethnicity, and race expose the creation of social inequality.

 - First, predominant gender roles among elite and middle-class White Chicagoans placed women at home or, following the example of leading community women, in charity work.
 In contrast, predominant roles for men came from scientific professionalism in business and commerce.
 Many working-class individuals would aspire to these roles as forms of self-improvement.
 This article will show that department-store customers who did not fit these predominant gender roles were marginalized or fenced out.